Key Information About Ovarian Cancer

 More than three-fourths are diagnosed when the cancer has advanced, and survival rates are low: Just 47 percent of patients survive five or more years.

+Ovarian cancer currently has a very poor rate of successful treatment.
 Early-stage ovarian cancer, in which the disease is confined to the ovary, is more likely to be treated successfully.

 Surgery is usually the first step.
 It is performed to remove a piece of the tumor to see if it is cancer.
 This procedure is known as biopsy.